 CARRA’s Research So Far

-Since CARRA’s inception, we have published hundreds of articles, had 16 annual meetings (now with almost 500 participants including more than 50 patients/parents and almost 60 workgroups), and launched major studies, including:
+Since CARRA’s inception, we have published numerous articles, had 16 annual meetings (now with almost 500 participants including more than 50 patients/parents and almost 60 workgroups), and launched major studies, including:

 - The CARRA Registry